Uebelmannia pectinifera

 Uebelmannia pectinifera is a species of plant in the family Cactaceae.
-It is endemic to Brazil.
+It is a succulent cactus subshrub endemic to Minas Gerais state in southeastern Brazil.
 Its natural habitats are dry savanna and rocky areas.
 It is threatened by habitat loss.

 Description

 Uebelmannia pectinifer is a solitary and globular species, becoming columnar with age, grows with dark reddish-brown to grayish, more or less cylindrical bodies that reach heights of growth of up to 100 centimeters and a diameter of up to 15 centimeters.
 The epidermis usually appears granular and is covered with waxy white scales.
 The 15 to 40 ribs are sharp-edged.
 The brownish to gray felty areoles on it are very close together.
 The 1 to 4 brown to almost black spines are protruding, often intertwine and then form a "comb".
 They are up to 2 centimeters long.

 The slender, funnel-shaped, light yellow flowers that bloom diurnal in the summer, up to 1.5 centimeters long and reach a diameter of 1 centimeter.
 The pear-shaped to cylindrical fruits are purple-red and 1.5 to 2.5 centimeters long, the seeds are small and black.